-Note: this page contains affiliate links.
-See disclosure for details.
+This post contains affiliate links.
+See our disclosure for further details.

-It’s a fact that the biggest outlets for socialising next to nightclubs are restaurants. ).
+Before diving into the secrets to healthy restaurant eating, let’s agree that it’s a fact that the biggest outlets for socialising next to nightclubs are restaurants.
 Dining at restaurants is a journey to deeper intimacies with the people that you know.
 Imagine yourself trying to decide whether or not to go to a restaurant and keep your friendship or to hold fast to your eating routine that has made you feel like a better person while watching someone you want to keep in your life walk away from it.
 A refusal to go to a restaurant with a good friend, just because you want to stay healthy, can come across as offensive even if you mean well (ladies, if that friend is male with uncomfortable intentions, this is an exception.
 Your ‘no’ means ‘no’).

 So let’s say you decide to take a break from your eating routine and go out on a date, hang out with friends you haven’t seen in a while, or try to win your crush’s heart with a wing-man (or wing-woman).
 In a moment you’ll discover what to do to keep healthy in a binge-eating environment if you aren’t sure how.
 The following ten secrets for healthy restaurant eating are ground rules you can set while ensuring a great time with your friend(s).
 They can also be a great topic for health and fitness conversation or something to talk about before everyone officially picks up the menu.
 Here’s what you can do to ensure you consume a healthy meal while enjoying great conversations.